About the #beapirate challenge:

 The trip includes return flights to San Francisco from a major international airport close to you, accommodation and a program with workshops, meeting startups, visiting companies like Instagram, Apple, Pinterest, Google, and exploring campuses of the Singularity University and Stanford.
 The exact program will be announced closer to the trip.

 The winners will need to take care of their VISA/ESTA applications and cover the costs related to those.
 Please inform yourself about the cost of the VISA/ESTA for your country.

 Winners of the trip will need to cover their expenses related to getting to and back from the airport.
 They also need to cover their food during the trip.

-If the trip cannot take place due to the Corona travel situation, Moonshot Pirates will find new dates for the trip and align them with the winning team, so everyone can participate.
-The trip will happen at the latest by the end of 2022.
+If the trip cannot take place due to the Covid-19 travel situation, Moonshot Pirates will find new dates for the trip and align them with the winning team, so everyone can participate.
+The trip will happen at the latest by the end of 2023.

-Moonshot Pirates crew members will join and accompany the winners on the trip to Silicon Valley as well as winners from the previous challenge.
+Moonshot Pirates crew members will join and accompany the winners on the trip to Silicon Valley.

 Information for parents of participants below 18 yo:

 If a parent insists on accompanying their child to the Silicon Valley, they need to cover their trip and all expenses related to that trip by themselves.
 If the parents also decide to join the Silicon Valley tour program while being in SF, they need to cover the expenses related to that tour.

 All participants below 18 years old from the seven teams selected for the Final Pitch Day, will need to submit parental or legal guardian consent, before joining the online pitch day.
 Participants will receive the form before the challenge starts.
 In the consent, parents agree that their children are allowed to join the trip to Silicon Valley in case of winning.
 If we do not receive the consent before the Online Pitch Day, another team will be given a chance.